hrden05/etsy-similar-products/README.md

 ## Development

-Executing the code above will install dependencies, seed the database, start the server, and start webpack.
+Executing the code below will install dependencies, seed the database, start the server, and start webpack.
 Examine the package.json file for additional scripts.

 ```
 npm install